There are three general areas of research focus in the department.

 Development economics addresses one of the greatest challenges faced by humanity: how to assist the 80% of the world's people located in less-developed countries, and in particular the three billion individuals living in poverty.

-Environmental and energy economics concerns the economics of environmental quality, natural reosurce management, and energy production and regulation.
+Environmental and energy economics concerns the economics of environmental quality, natural resource management, and energy production and regulation.
 Critical policy questions include climate change, air quality, valuation of environmental amenities, and the design of effective regulation.